pullashradha/BandTracker/README.md

 HTML | CSS | C#
 ----- | ----- | -----
---- | --- | Add DateTime option to add time of event at venue
---- | --- | Allow user to add band to already existing venue & vice versa
+Add a better input form to set event date | --- | Add DateTime option to allow time input in a different field Add drop down bar for existing venues & bands | --- | Allow user to add band to already existing venue & vice versa
 --- | --- | Allow user to delete band from database but keep information of band in the venue page though it can't be altered, just to view past performers

 ## Support and Contact Details